aryan-Patel-web/Fake-News-Detector-TFIDF-PAC/README.md

 ## 📂 Dataset

-The model is trained on a dataset in `train.csv` with the following structure:
+The model is trained on a dataset in `news.csv` with the following structure:
 - `text`: News headlines or article snippets
 - `label`: Either `"REAL"` or `"FAKE"`